Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Self-Confirming Transformer

 Yet, one interesting phenomenon we observe is that the transformer-based policy does exhibit online adaptability compared with the pre-trained MARL policy, though to a limited extent.
 We equip the three predators with the MATD3 policies that are used in the data collection and let them play with the three baseline prey policies mentioned above.
 We denote the predators' MATD3 policies by $\pi_{pred}^M$.
-Note that $\pi_{pred}^{M}$ includes three MATD3 policies and one for each predator. \Cref{fig:madt-random} summarizes the testing results, from which one can see that $\pi_{pred}^M$ gives even lower scores than the MADT does.
-We believe this adaptability originates from the generalization ability of the transformer architecture, which is also observed in large language models \cite{radford2018improving} and robotic transformers \cite{reed2022generalist}.
-This motivating example prompts one to ask: \textit{can transformers learn an adaptable policy from the CTDE dataset that generalizes to non-Nash plays during online testing?} Before answering this question, we first revisit the CTDE practice and the intuition behind NE whose limitation motivates our self-confirming approach.
+Note that $\pi_{pred}^{M}$ includes three MATD3 policies and one for each predator. \Cref{fig:madt-random} summarizes the testing results, from which one can see that $\pi_{pred}^M$ gives even lower scores than the MADT does (orange bars).
+We believe this adaptability originates from the generalization ability of the transformer architecture, which is also observed in large language models \cite{gpt, xie2024learning} and robotic transformers \cite{reed2022generalist}.
+This motivating example prompts one to ask whether offline-trained transformers can adapt to unseen opponents online.